bodo-ai/PyDough/documentation/functions.md

 - `expression`: the singular expression to take the sum of across multiple rows.
 - `per` (optional): optional argument (default `None`) for the same `per` argument as all other window functions.
+- `by` (optional): 1+ collation values, either as a single expression or an iterable of expressions, used to order the records of the current context.
+Can only be provided if `cumulative` is True.
+- `cumulative` (optional): optional argument (default `False`) that can only be `True` if the `by` argument is provided.
+If `True`, then instead of returning the sum of all of the data in the context, returns the cumulative sum of all rows up to and including the current row when sorted according to the keys in the `by` argument.

 For example: